Saurabh14082003/Saurabh14082003/README.md

 👋 I'm Saurabh
 🎓 Final-year B.Tech. student at Delhi technological University
-🧠 Deep into Machine Learning, Deep Learning, and practical problem-solving with data
-💻 Proficient in Python, TensorFlow, PyTorch, Scikit-learn, Pandas, and OpenCV
+🧠 Deep into Machine Learning, Deep Learning, and Data Analysis 💻 Proficient in Python, TensorFlow, PyTorch, Scikit-learn, Pandas, and OpenCV
 🔎 Keen on NLP, computer vision, and turning raw data into useful, actionable insights
 🤝 Open to internships, applied research, and collaborations that solve real-world challenges